-The total modification losses resulting from Bayanihan 1 Act and Bayanihan 2 Act amounted to ₱203.75 million.
-The net impact of the loan modification after subsequent accretion in 2020 of the modified loans amounted to ₱141.79 million.
-In 2021 and 2022, the accretion on the modified loans amounted to ₱69.57 million and ₱44.09 million, respectively.
+The total modification losses resulting from Bayanihan 1 Act and Bayanihan 2 Act amounted to P203.75 million.
+The net impact of the loan modification after subsequent accretion in 2020 of the modified loans amounted to P141.79 million as of December 31, 2020.
+In 2021, 2022 and 2023, the accretion on the modified loans recorded as interest income amounted to P69.57 million, P44.09 million and P9.95 million, respectively.

-The Bank's loans and receivables that had loss allowances measured at an amount equal to lifetime ECL and whose cash flows were modified in 2020 but have not resulted in derecognition had an amortized cost before modification amounting to \$\mathbb{P}1.51\$ billion.
-Modification loss recognized for these loans and receivables amounted to \$\mathbb{P}5.9\$ million.
+The Bank's loans and receivables that had loss allowances measured at an amount equal to lifetime ECL and whose cash flows were modified in 2020 but have not resulted in derecognition had an amortized cost before modification amounting to $\mathbb{P}1.51$ billion.
+Modification loss recognized for these loans and receivables amounted to $\mathbb{P}5.9$ million.